kineticfire-labs/semver-multi/README.md

 # Purpose

-*semver-multi* automatically computes independent version numbers for artifacts in the same project, helping to more clearly express at a granular level the differences between versions of a given artifact.
+*semver-multi* computes a version number for each artifact in a project, helping to more clearly express at a granular level the differences between versions of a given artifact.
 Version numbers follow the [Semantic Versioning specification](https://semver.org/) to effectively indicate the meaning about artifact changes from one version to the next.
 Standardized Git commit messages, adhering to the [Conventional Commits specification](https://www.conventionalcommits.org/), solely drive the semantic version increments in a methodical and objective manner.

-Semantic versioning helps indicate the type and level of change between two different versions such as new features vs. bug fixes and backwards-compatible vs. non-backwards compatible updates.
+Semantic versioning helps indicate the type and level of change between two different versions such as a new feature vs. a bug fixe and backwards-compatible vs. non-backwards compatible updates.
 However, typical versioning at the project-level does not provide insight into the nature or degree of changes (or lack thereof) at the artifact-level.

 Artifact-level semantic versioning indicates to your customers and your team the type and level of change between artifact versions.